tonoli/Arty-eStore/README.md

 git clone https://github.com/tonoli/Arty-eStore/
 ```

-* Then you can start your server and get to the port 8080 ()
+* Then you can start your server and get to the port 8080
-* Dans votre navigateur préfére vous lancez http://localhost:8080/install.php
+* Lounch you favorite browser and go to the following URL http://localhost:8080/install.php
-* Puis go sur http://localhost:8080/ et vous balader sur la boutique Arty!
+* Then finaly go to http://localhost:8080/
+* Enjoy!